-5.1.3 Denitrification Module
+5.1.3 Nitrate Load Estimation Module

-Load calculations are carried out by the denitrification module, which uses mass balance considerations to determine the nitrate load to a target water body by calculating the input mass load and mass removed due to denitrification.
+Load calculations are carried out by the Nitrate Load Estimation module, which uses mass balance considerations to determine the nitrate load to a target water body by calculating the input mass load and mass removed due to denitrification.
 The nitrate load is calculated by considering the system in the steady-state.
 The load is calculated by subtracting the mass removed due to denitrification from the input mass due to advection and dispersion.

 The results for an ideal case were compared to MT3DMS results for the same case.
-Preliminary results indicate that for low denitrification rates, the load calculation algorithm approximates the results from the numerical simulation well.
-For higher denitrification rates, the underestimation of the concentration by the Domenico solution becomes evident, giving a maximum underestimation of dentrification mass of about 30%.
-The estimation of the input load is generally better, around 9% overestimation in the worst case (overlapping plumes case), however the value can be over or underestimated depending on the concentration gradients near the source.
-Part of this difference may be attributable to the inexact representation in MT3DMS of the Domenico source plane.
-Another possible reason is the lack of mass balance in the Domenico solution, stated by West et al. (2007), which is manifested by the underestimation of concentration values.
-Finally, grid resolution affects the input load, as shown by the MT3DMS simulation with a smaller grid size.
+Results indicate that for low denitrification rates, the load calculation algorithm approximates the results from the numerical simulation well.
+For higher denitrification rates, the underestimation of the concentration by the Domenico solution, in combination with the discretization error, gives an underestimation of denitrification mass of about 9% in the best case (single plume, small grid size) and 27% in the worst case (overlapping plumes).
+Due to the use of an analytical solution by our model for the calculation of the input load, it is shown that the input load is underestimated by MT3DMS.
+This is demonstrated by the fact that as the grid size becomes smaller, the MT3DMS input load tends to the value calculated by our model.
+It is also shown that decreasing the grid size yields a denitrification mass estimation by our model that is closer to the MT3DMS results.